Positives

 How This Review Happened:

-Precious Good Ride dollars were spent to buy this and review it.
+Precious Good Ride dollars were spent buying and reviewing this.

 Boots: Adidas Tactical ADV, Burton Kendo, Burton Ion, Burton Tourist